suhrig/arriba/documentation/input-files.md

 Arriba can be supplied with a list of user-defined tags using the parameter `-t`.
 Whenever a fusion prediction matches the selection criteria for a tag, the column `tags` is populated with the respective tag.
 This feature is useful to annotate known oncogenic fusions, for example.

 The file has three columns separated by a tab and may optionally be gzip-compressed.
 Lines starting with a hash (`#`) are treated as comments.
 Each line represents a pair of regions to be annotated.
+The first two columns specify the regions to be annotated; the third column the tag that is used for annotation.
+Some special characters in the tag are replaced with underscores (`_`) in Arriba's output file.
 A region can be

 - a 1-based coordinate in the format `CONTIG:POSITION`, optionally prefixed with the strand (example: `+9:56743754`).